 To explain the process more fully, imagine you are a fruit vendor.
 You sell 15 baskets of bananas to a local health food shop and issue an invoice for $100.
 However, the store goes out of business and doesn’t pay the invoice.

 You have already recorded the $100 in your accounts receivable, and you need to eliminate that amount.
 As you use double-entry accounting, you must record a $100 credit to your accounts receivable and a $100 debit to your allowance for doubtful accounts or your bad debts expense column.

 As your accounts receivable are recorded as debits, the credit lowers the balance in this category.
 That reflects the fact that you now have a lower amount of outstanding invoices.
 Adding the debit to the other column keeps the books balanced by maintaining the net value of these two accounts.

-If you have a bad debt, you may claim it as a business expense on line 8590 of Form T2125.
-To claim this deduction, you may have already reported the unpaid invoice as income on a previous year’s return.
+If you have a bad debt, you may claim it as a business expense on Line 8590 of Form T2125.
+When claiming this deduction, you may have already reported the unpaid invoice as income on a previous year’s return.

 Determining how to record your bad debts is one of many financial decisions you’re faced with when running a small business.
 To handle these challenges, 4.3 million customers use QuickBooks.
 Join them today to help your business thrive for free.